From BR Bullpen

 On May 30, 2012, Carlos hit three homers in Colorado's 13-5 win over the Houston Astros.
 The next day, he hit a three-run homer off Bud Norris in the 1st inning to become the first player in Rockies history to homer in four consecutive plate appearances.
 The Astros walked him intentionally when he next came up in the 2nd inning, but the damage had already been done.
 The Rockies led 9-1 after 2 innings, and went on to an 11-5 win to complete a four-game sweep of the Astros.

-he had perhaps the best game of his career on May 14, 2013 against the Chicago Cubs at Wrigley Field.
+He had perhaps the best game of his career on May 14, 2013 against the Chicago Cubs at Wrigley Field.
 He went 5 for 5 that day with a pair of home runs to lead a 17-hit attack by Colorado that resulted in a 9-5 win.
+On June 5, he had the second three-homer game of his career, driving in a personal-best 6 runs in a 12-4 beating of the Cincinnati Reds.
+His first long ball, off Pedro Villarreal in the 4th inning, traveled 476 feet to the top of the right-field bleachers, making it one of the longest ever hit at Great American Ballpark.
+Having another outstanding season, he was voted by fans as a starter on the National League squad at the 2013 All-Star Game.

 Notable Achievements